saifhaq/alma/README.md

 single conversion option, then the names are separated by a `+` sign in chronological order of operation.
 Underscores `_` are used within each technique name to seperate the words for readability, e.g. `EXPORT+AOT_INDUCTOR`, where `EXPORT` and `AOT_INDUCTOR` are considered seperate steps.

-### Conversion Options

 All conversion options are located in the `src/alma/conversions/` directory.
 Within this directory:

+### Code

+All conversion options are located in the `src/alma/conversions/` directory.
+In this directory:

-- The `options/` subdirectory contains one Python file per conversion option (or a closely related family of options).
+- The `options/` subdirectory contains one Python file per conversion option (or a closely related family of options, e.g. torch.compile backends).
 - The main selection logic for these options is found in `select.py`.

-This organization allows for easier maintenance and extension.
-When you add new conversion options, you can do so by creating a new file in `options/` without modifying existing ones.
-This keeps the codebase modular and more understandable.
-Users can easily see all available conversion options and understand each one's purpose by reviewing the `options/` directory.

-The `select.py` file is a simple utility that uses a `match-case` style structure to return the appropriate conversion option based on a provided integer or key.
-This logic is "the source of truth" for which options are available and how they are selected.

-If adding new conversion options, please follow the naming conventions outlined in the [Naming Conventions](#naming-conventions) section.
+This is just a glorified match-case statement that returns the forward calls of each model conversion option, which is returned to the benchmarking loop.
+It is that simple!

+At the risk of some code duplication, we have chosen to keep the conversion options separate, so that one can easily add new conversion options without having to modify the existing ones.
+It also makes it easier for the user to see what conversion options are available, and to understand what each conversion option does.

+### Options Summary
 Below is a table summarizing the currently supported conversion options and their identifiers:

   | ID  | Conversion Option                                             |